 When it comes to human ambition, nothing showcases our determination quite like massive construction projects.
-From towering cathedrals to sprawling infrastructure networks, these endeavors often take decades—or even centuries—to complete.
+From towering cathedrals to sprawling infrastructure networks, these endeavors often take decades or even centuries to complete.

-In this article, we’ll explore the eight longest construction projects of all time, uncovering the stories, challenges, and triumphs behind these monumental undertakings.
+In this article, we’ll explore the thirteen longest construction projects of all time, uncovering the stories, challenges, and triumphs behind these monumental undertakings.
 Whether you’re curious about the longest construction project ever or the most intricate cathedral projects, the principles of capital project management are vital in understanding how these endeavors are brought to completion.

 1. The Great Wall of China: The Longest Construction Project That Took Millennia